nus-cs2113-AY2223S1/tp/docs/team/nvknow.md

 - Implemented the attributes and functions of Ui
   - What it does: show logo and welcome messages to the user, read the user's command and show error messages when receiving a wrong input.
-  - Justification: the Ui is the core of the Command Line Interface.
+  - Justification: the Ui is essential for the Command Line Interface requirement.

 - Implemented the tests of Employee and EmployeeList